Thank you for your interest in pharmacy residency training at Salem Health.

 When not at work, Wes loves to explore the Oregon Coast and frequent the nearby farmer’s market with his family.

 Stephanie received her PharmD from Pacific University in Oregon.
 She been with Salem Health since 2017.
-Stephanie serves as a preceptor for the Clinical Pharmacy Practice Council learning experience.
-In her spare time she likes to kayak with her dog Toby
+Stephanie works in various positions at the hospital including Critical Care, Pediatrics and Internal Medicine.
+Stephanie has served as chair and preceptor for the Clinical Pharmacy Practice Council learning experience.
+Outside of work she likes to spend time with her 5-month-old son, husband and two dogs.

 Grozdana received her PharmD from University of Washington and completed an ASHP-accredited residency training at the University of Washington, Harborview Hospitals.
 She started at Salem Health in 2002 and has been recognized multiple times by the organization for her service excellence as an oncology pharmacist.
 Currently she serves as preceptor for the Adult Internal Medicine I & II, Oncology and Pharmacy Staffing learning experiences.